wireapp/upload-assets/README.md

 # upload-assets

-GitHub Action to upload multiple assets to a release
+GitHub Action to upload multiple assets to a release.
+Based off of @alexellis/upload-release-assets.

 ## Features